fluent/fluentd-docs-gitbook/guides/logs-to-sematext.md

 $ sudo systemctl start td-agent.service
 ```

-## Store and Search Event Logs
+## Store and Search Logs

 Once Fluentd receives some logs from rsyslog and ships them
 to Sematext, you can view, search and visualize the log data using
 Dashboards or Kibana.

 First of all, open up the Seamtext UI and access your App.
-You'll se prebuilt
+You'll see prebuilt
 dashboards with full-text search and alerts out-of-the-box.

 ![](/images/sematext-configure-logs.png)

 Sematext will automatically figure out hosts, idents, pids, timestamps,
 and the origin of the logs.
-In this case the origing is Fluentd.
+In this case the origin is Fluentd.

 After you start receiving logs, you can create custom charts, reports,
 and alerts to fine-tune your own personal use-case.

 If you're used to Kibana, you can still use it as well.
-For the detail on how to use Kibana, please read [the official manual](https://www.elastic.co/guide/en/kibana/current/index.html).
+For more details on how to use Kibana, please read [the official manual](https://www.elastic.co/guide/en/kibana/current/index.html).

 ![](/images/sematext-logs-overview.png)